gbh-tech/lep-docker/README.md

 # Install your dependencies
 RUN composer install --no-interaction
-RUN npm install
+RUN npm ci

 # Configure your environment seetings
-COPY path/to/your/example/.env .env
+COPY --chown=www-data:www-data path/to/your/example/.env .env
-COPY path/to/your/example/local-config.php local-config.php
+COPY --chown=www-data:www-data path/to/your/example/local-config.php local-config.php

 # Ensures permissions of the app folder are set to www-data
-RUN chown -R www-data:www-data .
+COPY --chown=www-data:www-data .

 # Optional: Specify the supervisord command
 # You can just leave this out and it will use the base image default